 See the recipe card at the bottom of the post for quantities.

-How To Make Oven Baked Lamb Kabobs
+How To Make Broiled Lamb Kabobs

 Although this is a simple and quick recipe, it's important to prep the lamb kabobs ahead of time so they can marinate.